Up up and away31 January 2018 permalink

 I’m going to pull the plug on the dailies.
 I’ve been writing sloppily just to try and hit them.
 The more I’ve churned out some evenings, the more I’ve avoided sitting down and actual doing it in a way I get any satisfaction out of it.
 In short: kudos to those who can, I couldn’t, I shouldn’t, back to the regular programming.

 It’s been a very… eventful? interesting? couple of months.
 And I mean interesting in the “may you live in interesting times” way.
 I’ve taken quite a few thing on the chin.
-I’ve been confronted with some major demons in the first person, ones I have dealt with in the second person a while back.
+I’ve been confronted with some major demon in the first person, ones I have dealt with in the second person a while back.
 Being really pissed to have go through that twice when most people get to be blissfully ignorant of.

 Getting rejected from job interviews.
-Not the ones I got rejected out of hand for, I usually had those coming.
+Not the ones I where I got rejected out of hand, which I usually had coming.
 Fair enough, don’t care, move on.
 But about two or three times it really came down to the wire.
 Where a single person could flip the verdict either way.
 And, every time, it flipped the wrong way.
 For which I have strong reasons to believe are arbitrary reasons.
 It sounds self indulgent, but in each instance I’ve had people in the process reach out to me privately (which is very unorthodox) to tell me how unfair/random my rejection was.
 And, once again, I could probably take one or two of those on stride.
 Not all of them.

 Last week, it came down to the wire yet again.
 Once again the anxiety.
 Refreshing inboxes.
 Sitting on decisions, kicking it a million ways in search of solutions, chewing over those solutions tens of times.
 Smooth sailing until a part of the process I didn’t know mattered.
 Overanalyzing every word of every sentence of every email.
 A very tense week or two, especially with the previous experiences, wondering if 10 years of experience were arbitrary, or actually amount to a directed progression.
 As a good friend of mine said: “It’s not always impostor syndrome.
 Sometimes they’re genuinely terrible”.